python/cpython/Doc/library/abc.rst

    A decorator indicating abstract methods.

-   Requires that the metaclass is :class:`ABCMeta` or derived from it.
+   Using this decorator requires that the metaclass is :class:`ABCMeta` or derived from it.
 A class that has a metaclass derived from :class:`ABCMeta` cannot be instantiated unless all of its abstract methods are overridden.
    The abstract methods can be called using any of the the normal 'super' call mechanisms.

+   Dynamically adding abstract methods to a class, or attempting to modify the abstraction status of a method or class once it is created, are not supported.
+The :func:`abstractmethod` only affects subclasses derived using regular inheritance; "virtual subclasses" registered with the ABC's :meth:`register` method are not affected.

    Usage::